NVIDIA/Stable-Diffusion-WebUI-TensorRT/README.md

 - Dynamic engines support a range of resolutions and batch sizes, at a small cost in performance.
 Wider ranges will use more VRAM.

 Each preset can be adjusted with the “Advanced Settings” option.

+### Common Issues

+**HIRES FIX:** If using the hires.fix option in Automatic1111 you must build engines that match both the starting and ending resolutions.
+For instance, if initial size is `512 x 512` and hires.fix upscales to `1024 x 1024`, you must either generate two engines, one at 512 and one at 1024, or generate a single dynamic engine that covers the whole range.
+Having two seperate engines will heavily impact performance at the moment.
+Stay tuned for updates.

+**Failing CMD arguments:**

+- `medvram` and `lowvram` Have caused issues when compiling the engine and running it.
+- `api` Has caused the `model.json` to not be updated.
+Resulting in SD Unets not appearing after compilation.

+**Failing installation or TensorRT tab not appearing in UI:** This is most likely due to a failed install.
+To resolve this manually use this [guide](https://github.com/NVIDIA/Stable-Diffusion-WebUI-TensorRT/issues/27#issuecomment-1767570566).

+## Requirements

+**Driver**:

+- Linux: >= 450.80.02
+- Windows: >=452.39

+We always recommend keeping the driver up-to-date for system wide performance improvments.